Introduction:

 Also, there are two methods that they use for disclosure: directly or indirectly.
 The direct disclosure provides information about personal feelings, domains, and job problems.
 Negative disclosure refers to those who are explicitly given, for example, to clinics and healing walls or to wear a wedding belt.

 The study asked researchers to report on the reasons for disclosing clients.
-The most common reasons: to respond to a specific question related to the client, help reduce feelings of a member of loneliness, express understanding, reduce customer care and make normal personal feelings, and develop relationships.
+The most common reasons are to respond to a specific question related to the client, help reduce feelings of a member’s loneliness, express understanding, reduce customer care and make normal personal feelings, and develop relationships.

 The articles discussed by nurses in their studies may differ.
 A popular method of treatment and successful treatment are two common causes.
 Many of them express their opinion about the upbringing of children, depression, problems with clients and emotions, which will allow the client to show.
 Jokes about sexual attraction, dreams, and human problems seem to be affected by regions that have less sense of nursing.

-There are data on the functioning of psychological interventions with drug addiction problems.
+There is data on the functioning of psychological interventions with drug addiction problems.
 For drug abusers, any psychological treatment leads to better treatment than psychotherapy, but there is no agreement that one type of mental health is better than another.
 Other interventions, such as CBT, MI, and RP, seem to be a lot of abuse.
-Psychotherapy is more effective in creating goals instead of using medication or mental healing, especially opiate users.
-In cases where there are no different instructions for treating things like cannabis and cocaine, there is the only evidence that mental healing can only affect the behavior of the patient using behavior.
+Psychotherapy is more effective in creating goals than using medication or mental healing, especially for opiate users.
+In cases where there are no different instructions for treating things like cannabis and cocaine, there is only evidence that mental healing can only affect the behaviour of the patient using behaviour.

 Motivational Enhancement Therapy:

-Motivational Enhancement Therapy (MET) is a method of instructions which aids people solve their problems about treatment and drug abuse.
-This approach is aimed at stimulating rapid and moderate changes, and not at directing the patient with a recovery step.
+Motivational Enhancement Therapy (MET) is a method of instruction which aids people in solving their problems about treatment and drug abuse.
+This approach is aimed at stimulating rapid and moderate changes and not at directing the patient with a recovery step.
 The therapy contains the first phase of the test battery, followed by two separate treatments and treatment.
-During the first treatment period, the provider gives review to the first test, facilitating discussion of the use of personal assets and the promotion of job applications.
+During the first treatment period, the provider reviews the first test, facilitating discussion of the use of personal assets and the promotion of job applications.
 Encouraging communication rules is used to strengthen motivation and create a change plan.
 Opposition to strategies to combat potentially dangerous situations is raised and discussed with the patient.
-In the next phase, technicians changed the changes, used the survey methods, and they continue to encourage commitment to change or, ultimately, to cessation.
-Sometimes patients are encouraged to bring some of the most wonderful moments.
+In the next phase, technicians changed the changes, used the survey methods, and continued to encourage commitment to change or, ultimately, to cessation.
+Sometimes, patients are encouraged to bring some of the most wonderful moments.

 The MET study shows that its effect depends on the type of drug that participants participate in the intervention plan.
 This approach is successfully used by drug addicts, in both of which they develop their involvement in the treatment and reduction of the problem with alcohol consumption.
 MET is also successfully used by adults dependent on rabbits when it comes to mental health treatment, which makes full treatment possible.
 MET results are mixed with drug users (e.g., heroin, cocaine, nicotine) and adolescents who often use several drugs.
 As a rule, MET seems to be more effective in involving drug addicts in treatment than in reducing the number of drugs.